Palme412/cali-visiting-backend/README.md

 # cali-visiting-backend
 This is the backend for the Cali Visiting repo.
 This backend handles user and notes connection to the database.
+This runs MERN

 # Code Snippets
 ```